 When anxiety involves specific fears or avoided situations, treatment also involves exposure therapy.
 Exposure therapy can be a part of CBT or ACT, and is almost always a part of evidence-based treatment for anxiety disorders.
 Exposure therapy is a cognitive-behavioral technique involving, essentially, facing your fears with the support and guidance of a therapist.
 It's more complicated than that, however - there are ways to ensure that these exercises result in lasting change, and you will likely need a skilled therapist to help.
 Exposure therapy is hard to find - most therapists haven't been trained in it and don't offer it.
 This is unfortunate, as it's one of the most effective treatments across the anxiety disorders.

 Exposure therapy looks different than typical talk therapy.
 Rather than just talking things through in a therapist's office, sessions involve both talking and actually doing things.
 This may involve exercises outside of the office, out in the community.

-Dr. Goodnight will meet you where you're at with these exercises, knowing that it requires great courage to even consider approaching the situations that trigger your anxiety.
+Your clinician will meet you where you're at with these exercises, knowing that it requires great courage to even consider approaching the situations that trigger your anxiety.
 Most people find that exposure therapy helps them gain a sense of mastery and control, improves quality of life, and reduces life-limiting symptoms.